Home Blog GDPR Compliance Cost: Budget Planning Guide

 Annual legal retainers for privacy matters cost $10,000-$50,000 depending on your risk profile and complexity.

-Incident response support costs $300-$500 per hour when breaches occur.
+Incident response support costs $300-$500 per hour when breaches occur, and weak preparation can significantly increase exposure to GDPR fines and penalties.
 Many organizations purchase cyber insurance to help cover these unexpected expenses.

 Training and Education Costs